I506dk/ADACCT/README.md

   - Dataframes will get split based on the amount of free memory.

 **Disk Space**
-- At least 30gb disk space
+- At least 35gb disk space
-  - The HaveIBeenPwned hash file takes up almost 22gb of disk space once unzipped
+  - The HaveIBeenPwned hash file takes up ~22gb of disk space once unzipped, and zipped file takes up ~8gb.

+## Account Permissions
+A domain admin account is easiest to use if running the script once or on an ad-hoc basis.
+If running the script automated or as a scheduled task, it is recommended to create a service account.
+Only three privileges are required for the script:
+- Domain User - Allows for reading user data (specifically usernames and email addresses)
+- Replicate Directory Changes - Allows for replicating data from a domain controller
+- Replicate Directory Changes All - Allows for replicating all data from a domain controller

 ## Usage
 To run ADACCT for the first time: